-Located just on the Eastern coast of Egypt is one one of the most sort-after tourist spots in the country for sunshine lover, Hurghada!
+Located just on the Eastern coast of Egypt is one of the country’s most sought-after tourist spots for a sunshine lover, Hurghada!

-Once just a small fishing village, this coastal city has now turned into a bustling city that attracts thousands of tourists each year.
+Once just a small fishing village, this coastal city has now become a bustling city that attracts thousands of tourists yearly.

 And why shouldn’t it?

 With all the exhilarating watersports, luxurious resorts, happening nightlife, and temperate climatic conditions, it is one of the best places to be at any time of the year.

 So, if you’re planning a vacation to Egypt – no doubt for its fascinating landmarks and history – consider adding a little sunshine, water and relaxation too; here, we’ll share all the best things you can do with your family in Hurghada.

 But first, let us tell you how to get there!

 You can get to Hurghada by air, road, or boat.